kevin-bernardi/CudaGrid3D/README.md

 ## Map Initialization

 The first step to do before inserting pointclouds in the 3D Grid is to initialize the Map, a struct that holds the 2D Grid, the 3D Grid and all the parameters that are needed to make them work as expected.
 To initialize the map just call the function `initMap`.
-Below you can see a Map initialization of a 3D grid of size 200 x 100 x 50 cells and a 2D grid of size 200 x 100 cells.
+Below you can see a Map initialization of a 3D grid of size 20 x 10 x 5 meters and a 2D grid of size 20 x 10 meters.
 Both grids have a cell size of 10 centimeters.

 The last 2 arguments (floorVoxelsMargin and robotVoxelsHeight) are used to compute the 2D Grid from the 3D grid and can be overlooked at the moment until the occupation map is explained later.